What is anovulation?

-There are several ways to determine with enough certainty whether and when you are ovulating.
+There are several ways to determine with enough certainty whether and when you are ovulating:

 First thing in the morning, before you have gotten out of bed or done anything, take your temperature.
-Plot it on the graph.
+Plot it on the graph or download an app to record each day.
 Do this every morning from the first day of your period until the first day of your next period.
 If you are ovulating, you will find that your temperatures hover around the same number until about 14 days from your next period.
 They will then dip down for a day, go up to a new temperature, and then hover around that new higher temperature until you get your next period.
 If you can see that on your graph, then you are ovulating.
 The dip is the day you are ovulating.
 If you cannot see that, you may not be ovulating.
-It can be hard to interpret these some times, so if you don't see what I just described, don't get discouraged.
-Try one more method to see if you are ovulating before you decide.
+It can be hard to interpret these sometimes, so if you don't see the dip, don't get discouraged.
+Try another method.

-Another option is to try ovulation predictor tests (OPK).
-These look just like the home pregnancy tests you can buy, but they are to determine when you are ovulating instead.
+Ovulation predictor kits look just like the home pregnancy tests but they determine when you are ovulating instead.
 Unfortunately, different brands vary in their accuracy.
 If you are finding positive tests with the regular "pee-on-the-stick" kind, then you don't really need the fertility monitor.
 If you are not having luck with the stick version, then the monitor may be helpful.
 If you find a positive test, then you are almost definitely ovulating, though there are "false positive" OPK tests.
 If you get your period 13-16 days after the positive test, then you are definitely ovulating.

 There are three distinct parts of the body that contribute to ovulation problems: the hypothalamus, the pituitary gland, and the ovaries.

 Hypothalamic problems (GnRH pulses FSH and LH)

 - Polycystic ovary syndrome (PCOS)

-- Strenuous Exercise
+- Strenuous exercise

-- Certain Diets
+- Certain diets